reanimation47/RenovateNodejsDemo/README.md

-# Just a blank Nodejs + React project to demonstrate RenovateBot's auto dependency management.
+# A blank Nodejs + React project to demonstrate RenovateBot's auto dependency management.
 ------------------------------
 To install and run this project ( requires nodejs and npm installed ) :
 -------------------------------